Elginz/SIMart/README.md

+<h1 align="center">TEAM 58</h1>

-Step by step basis (For those working on it)
+<h3 align="center">Step by step basis (Will make sense for those actually working on it)</h3>

+Currently the files and routes have been placed within **frontend** and **backend** the older files were moved into **older_files**

-There is no node module inside the files, so add node modules (npm i) into both backend and front end.
+*There is no node module inside the files as its too big, so add node modules (npm i) into both backend and frontend repositories.*

-cd into backend before running npm run build-db and npm run start
+- cd into backend
+- run npm build-db and run start

+**Issues Faced currently**
+- Insertion of several default values in db_schema.sql is commented for now as it creates some issue.
+Try debugging this.
+- You may notice an error in building the code.
+Most of the error comes from the db.
+Type the following command in the terminal to view sql db issue.
+It manually executes schema file

+*sqlite3 backend/database.db < backend/db_schema.sql*